 - Olive oil

 - Vegetable oil

 - Apple cider vinegar

 You can make some awesome marinades and salad dressings with this classic combo.
-Apple cider vinegar makes a tasty vinaigrette; add sesame oil to peanut butter and soy sauce to create your own peanut sauce.
+Apple cider vinegar makes a tasty vinaigrette; while adding sesame oil to peanut butter and soy sauce creates an amazing peanut sauce.

 - Dijon mustard

 - BBQ sauce